 But the champion, who clearly was nearing the end, had put the $3 million number out there and Michael Spinks wanted his shot.
 Spinks had taken the WBA light heavyweight championship from Eddie Mustafa Muhammad back in 1981 and had since won ten straight and unified the title.
 A former Olympic gold medalist and younger brother of former heavyweight champion Leon Spinks, he was considered, pound-for-pound, one of the best in the game, though few gave him much of a chance to dethrone “The Easton Assassin.”

 After all, no light heavyweight world champion had ever succeeded in taking the heavyweight title.
 Such Hall of Fame pugilists as Billy Conn, Archie Moore and Bob Foster had all tried and failed and no one was yet talking about Spinks in the same breath as those former greats of the 175 pound division.
-Moore himself compared Holmes vs Spinks to a smash ’em up derby between an 18 wheeler and a Volkswagen.
+Moore himself compared Holmes vs Spinks to a smash ’em up derby between a transport truck and a Volkswagen.

-Knowing that Holmes would likely enjoy a huge weight advantage, and that 15 rounds was a long time to try and avoid his powerful straight right, the Vegas bookies tabbed Spinks a 6-to-1 underdog.
-The pundits and boxing historians talked up the Marciano and Holmes comparisons and Don King titled the card “History.”
+Knowing that Holmes would likely enjoy a huge weight advantage, and that fifteen rounds was a long time to try and avoid his powerful straight right, the Vegas bookies tabbed Spinks a six-to-one underdog.
+The pundits and boxing historians talked up the Marciano and Holmes comparisons, while Don King titled the card “History” and even scheduled it for the same date as Rocky’s final fight.
 The champion had his $3 million dollar cheque, while Spinks was guaranteed just under $1 million, and everyone waited to see if Holmes could reach the hallowed 49-0 mark.
 (Meanwhile, Eddie Futch, who happened to train both champions, stayed out of it and worked neither corner.)

-But if Holmes vs Spinks didn’t provide much in the action and excitement department, the now former champion made up for it with some fireworks at his post-fight press conference.
-Rarely has any champion been more candid or more caustic as when Holmes unleashed a tirade of pent-up bitterness at both the press and Marciano’s family.
+But if Holmes vs Spinks didn’t provide much in the action and excitement department, the now former champion made up for it with some loud fireworks of his own at his post-fight press conference.
+Rarely has any high-profile fighter been as candid or as caustic as when Holmes unleashed a tirade of pent-up bitterness at both the press and Marciano’s family.
 It was an extraordinary display as Larry held nothing back, his words having far greater impact that night than his fists.

 In the post-fight interview the ex-champion memorably stated, “All I got to say to the judges, the referees, [and] the promoters is to kiss me where the sun don’t shine.
 And since we’re on HBO, that’s my big, black behind.”